tannewt/wa-law.org/site/bill/2025-26/README.md

 * [SB 5586](sb/5586) - Electric vehicle batteries 1📰 1👍 0👎 0❓ - SEnvironment, E

 ## Pending bills
+* [HB 2132](hb/2132) - Concerning applications for state financial aid. - H Prefiled
+* [HB 2131](hb/2131) - Providing for voluntary donations to the sea lion predation control account at the time of vessel registration for the purpose of salmon level preservation. - H Prefiled
+* [HB 2130](hb/2130) - Repealing new taxes imposed by Engrossed Substitute Senate Bill No. 5814 during the 2025 regular legislative session. - H Prefiled
+* [HB 2129](hb/2129) - Fortifying agritourism. - H Prefiled
+* [HB 2128](hb/2128) - Concerning alcohol service at facilities with sports, amusement, or recreational activities engaged in by patrons. - H Prefiled
+* [HB 2127](hb/2127) - Changing the legal title for physician assistants to physician associates. - H Prefiled
+* [HB 2126](hb/2126) - Providing an exemption for taxes on fuel used in school buses. - H Prefiled
+* [HB 2125](hb/2125) - Concerning payment of expenses from the earnings of retirement system trust funds. - H Prefiled
+* [HB 2124](hb/2124) - Concerning the threshold for payment of a lump sum retirement allowance in lieu of a monthly benefit. - H Prefiled
+* [HB 2123](hb/2123) - Concerning foreign national participation in Washington state elections. - H Prefiled
+* [SB 5868](sb/5868) - Adding an additional superior court judge in Skagit county and in Yakima county. - S Prefiled
+* [SB 5867](sb/5867) - Partnering with a mobile pregnancy application to improve maternal and infant health. - S Prefiled
+* [SB 5866](sb/5866) - Increasing frontline staffing within the department of children, youth, and families. - S Prefiled
+* [SB 5865](sb/5865) - Concerning garnishment forms. - S Prefiled
+* [SB 5864](sb/5864) - Concerning verification of motor vehicle insurance. - S Prefiled
+* [SB 5863](sb/5863) - Concerning the preservation and inspection of state historical records. - S Prefiled
 * [SB 5862](sb/5862) - Providing a cost-of-living adjustment for plan 1 retirees of the teachers' retirement system and public employees' retirement system. - S Prefiled
 * [SB 5861](sb/5861) - Encouraging community representation in education. - S Prefiled
 * [SB 5860](sb/5860) - Concerning school board compensation. - S Prefiled